 Applique projects can be sewn by hand or by machine.
 Sewing the patches to a background is the traditional way to create a project but other methods can be used instead.

-- Fusible web applique, sometimes called iron on applique, eliminates the need for seam allowances.
+Fusible web applique, sometimes called iron-on applique, eliminates the need for seam allowances.
 Instead, a thin sheet of sticky webbing is pressed onto the reverse side of the finished size of shapes.
-When the shapes are ready they are pressed to the background, sticky side down.
+When the shapes are ready they are pressed to the background, sticky side down, using a hot iron.

 It's best to hand or machine sew the edges of fusible web shapes to the background to keep them from curling away from the fabric, even if the brand you choose says that stitches aren't necessary.